Can You Buy Metformin Online?

-You’ll need to check your blood sugar regularly and your doctor will work out a plan with you to keep track of your results and which should be shared with your doctor.
-You should tell your doctor right away if your blood sugar levels are too high or to low.
+You’ll need to check your blood sugar regularly and your doctor will work out a plan with you to keep track of your results, which should be shared with your doctor.
+You should tell your doctor right away if your blood sugar levels are too high or too low.

 What doses of metformin are available?

 Adult and pediatric dosages of Metformin come in tablet immediate-release, tablet extended-release, and oral solution forms with strengths of 100 mg, 500 mg, 750 mg, 850 mg, and 1,000 mg.

 For adults with type 2 diabetes, a typical starting dose dose of Metformin is 500 mg immediate release tablet by mouth every 12 hours.
 The dose can be gradually increased as needed.
 A maintenance dose of Metformin of 1,500 to 2,550 mg/day taken by mouth every 8-12 hours with meals is typical.